 |For more more information contact:||Julie Mueller||Sierra Dawson|

-These peer review instruments draw the reviewer’s attention to specific, itemized "actions" of teachers and learners: they generate information about the class separate from a judgment of quality (though in these examples, quality is implied inasmuch as the actions on the list are linked to research on student learning).
+These peer review instruments draw the reviewer’s attention to specific, itemized "actions" of teachers and learners: they generate information about the class separate from a judgment of quality (though in these examples, quality is implied inasmuch as the actions on the list are linked to UO’s teaching quality standards and research on student learning).
 And, ideally, they give the reviewer a fresh, more objective way of looking at the class.

 An annotated list of other available observation instruments, self-assessment tools, self-efficacy scales, and instruments for graduate student teacher development and self-efficacy can be found at the American Society for Biochemistry and Molecular Biology site.
 The instruments on the list have generally been extensively tested for reliability and validity.

 N.B.
 These materials primarily focus on the review of face to face classes.
-To assess the quality of a fully online course, TEP offers these online considerations and directs faculty to the new Policy on Undergraduate Online and Hybrid Courses: Student Engagement.
+To assess the quality of a fully online course, TEP recommends consultation with UO Online and directs colleagues to the Policy on Undergraduate Online and Hybrid Courses: Student Engagement.